FREE SHIPPING on orders of $85 or more

 The surname Perkinson was first found in Lancashire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Perkinson were recorded, including Parkinson, Parkinsone, Parkison and others.

 This web page shows only a small excerpt of our Perkinson research.
 Another 238 words (17 lines of text) covering the years 1567 and 1650 are included under the topic Early Perkinson History in all our PDF Extended History products and printed products wherever possible.

-Another 22 words (2 lines of text) are included under the topic Early Perkinson Notables in all our PDF Extended History products and printed products wherever possible.
+Another 24 words (2 lines of text) are included under the topic Early Perkinson Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Perkinson family moved to Ireland, but this topic is not covered in this excerpt.
 Another 148 words (11 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Perkinson family emigrate to North America: